Xitee1/AppDaemon-useful-apps/README.md

     - image_rotation:
         If the cords aren't drawn correctly to the map, you can try rotating the image (0, 90, 180, 270)

+# RestChargeController
+    Only allow charge/discharge, limit the battery percentage and slow charging if the battery gets nearly full to not wear it that much.
+    Currently only works with house batteries for solar systems.

+    Requirements:
+    - The battery charge/discharge rate must be controllable by REST API
+    - You need a sensor for (in W):
+        - solar production
+        - house consumption
+        - current battery charge rate
+        - current battery discharge rate
+        - current battery percentage (in %)
+    - You need the following input booleans:
+        - Enable control (enabling the script)
+        - Enable battery (when off, battery in/out will be disabled)
+        - Limit percentage (if charging percentage should be limited)
+        - Only charge (only allow charging but no discharging)
+        - Only discharge (only allow discharging but no charging)
+    - You need some input booleans in HA

+    Example can be found in apps.yaml.

 # SolarDeviceController
 #### Not available yet, needs rewrite
     Control devices based on solar production, power consumption, battery percentage (optional) and time (optional)